Mahmoudz/Porto/README.md

 **Porto SAP** is a modern Software Architectural Pattern, designed to help developers organize their Code in a highly maintainable way.
 Its main goal is to organize the business logic in a reusable way.

-Porto is a great alternatives to the standard MVC, for large and long term projects, as they tend to have higher complexity over time.
+Porto is a great alternative to the standard MVC, for large and long term projects, as they tend to have higher complexity over time.

 Porto inherits concepts from the MVC, DDD, ADR, Modular and Layered architectures.
 And it adheres to a list of convenient design principles such as SOLID, OOP, LIFT, DRY, CoC, GRASP, Generalization, High Cohesion and Low Coupling.